mohdarbabkhan03/Insider-Threat-Detection-With-SIEM/README.md

 ## 4. Minimal Configuration Required
 All necessary tools (Wazuh agent, Suricata, Auditd) and integrations (VirusTotal API, Slack) are already pre-installed and configured.
-You only need to update IP-specific settings based on your network:
+Only need to update IP-specific settings based on your network:

 ### 4.1 Update Suricata's HOME_NET
 - On the Ubuntu machine, open the Suricata configuration file: